Bean Pod is used as a supportive treatment for inability to urinate. In herbal folk medicine, it is used as a diuretic and antidiabetic.

 - Horsetail contains silicic acid, potassium, aluminum salts, and calcium

-- Historically, horsetail has been used to stop bleeding, repair broken bones and as an herbal remedy for arthritis.
+- Historically, horsetail has been used to stop bleeding, repair broken bones and as an herbal medicine/remedy for arthritis.
 It has also been beneficial in the treatment of dropsy, gravel and kidney infections, including ulceration and ulcers in the urinary passages.

 - Because horsetail has the ability to increase urine production, (a diuretic) it had gained popularity as an herbal treatment of kidney stones and urinary tract infections as well as prostrate problems.